Decidability of theories of modules over tubular algebras: One-point extensions and coextensions

 \section{One-point extensions and coextensions}

 Let $T_{n_1,\ldots,n_t}$ be the star quiver with $t$ arms of length $n_1,\ldots,n_t$ in the ``subspace'' configuration.
-A canonical algebra of tubular type is a one-point extension of the tame hereditary path algebra of $T_{n_1,\ldots,n_t}$ by a quasi-simple module $X$ at the base of a homogeneous tube such that $(n_1,\ldots,n_t)\in\{(3,3,3), (2,4,4), (2,3,6), (2,2,2,2)\}$ \cite[pg161]{Ringeltub}.
-These algebras may equally well be viewed as one-point coextensions of star path algebras with the ``cosubspace'' configuration by a quasi-simple module $X$ at the base of a homogeneous tube.
+A canonical algebra of tubular type is a one-point extension of the tame hereditary path algebra of $T_{n_1,\ldots,n_t}$ by a quasi-simple module $X$ at the base of a tube such that $(n_1,\ldots,n_t)$ is in the set $\{(3,3,3), (2,4,4), (2,3,6), (2,2,2,2)\}$ \cite[pg161]{Ringeltub}.
+These algebras may equally well be viewed as one-point coextensions of star path algebras with the ``cosubspace'' configuration by a quasi-simple module $X$ at the base of a tube.

-Throughout this section $A$ will be the path algebra of a star quiver in subspace configuration as above, $X\in \mod-A$ will be a quasi-simple at the base of a homogeneous tube and $A[X]$ will be the one-point extension of $A$ by $X$ i.e. the $2\times2$-matrix algebra
+Throughout this section $A$ will be the path algebra of a star quiver in subspace configuration as above, $X\in \mod\text{-}A$ will be a quasi-simple at the base of a tube and $A[X]$ will be the one-point extension of $A$ by $X$ i.e. the $2\times2$-matrix algebra

-The category $\Mod-A[X]$ is equivalent to $\text{Rep}(X)$, the category of representation of the bimodule ${_k}X_A$ and also to, $\overline{\text{Rep}}(X)$, the $k$-category with objects $M=(M_0,M_1,\Gamma_M)$ where $M_0$ is a $k$-vector space, $M_1$ is a right $A$-module and $\Gamma_M:M_0\rightarrow \Hom_A(X,M_1)$ is a $k$-vector space homomorphism.
+The category $\Mod\text{-}A[X]$ is equivalent to $\text{Rep}(X)$, the category of representation of the bimodule ${_k}X_A$ and also to, $\overline{\text{Rep}}(X)$, the $k$-category with objects $M=(M_0,M_1,\Gamma_M)$ where $M_0$ is a $k$-vector space, $M_1$ is a right $A$-module and $\Gamma_M:M_0\rightarrow \Hom_A(X,M_1)$ is a $k$-vector space homomorphism.
 Morphisms in $\overline{\text{Rep}}(X)$ are given by pairs $f=(f_0,f_1):M=(M_0,M_1,\Gamma_M) \rightarrow N=(N_0,N_1,\Gamma_N)$, where $f_0:M_0\rightarrow N_0$ is a $k$-vector space homomorphism and $f_1:M_1\rightarrow N_1$ is a $A$-module homomorphism such that the following square commutes.

 Throughout this section we identify representations of $A[X]$ with objects in $\overline{\text{Rep}}(X)$.
 So, if $(M_0,M_1,\Gamma_M)$ is a object in $\overline{\text{Rep}}(X)$, $m\in M_1$, $\delta\in M_0$, $a\in A$, $x\in X$ and $\mu\in k$ then